First osteoporosis drug of its kind for more than a decade approved for NHS use - NewsBreak

 “Now, no matter where people live in the UK, healthcare professionals and eligible patients will have the same range of treatment options.

-Closing the eye-watering treatment gap for osteoporosis depends on ending the inequalities in local services across the NHS
+Closing the eye-watering treatment gap for osteoporosis depends on ending the inequalities in local services across the NHSCraig Jones, Royal Osteoporosis Society

 “The decision to approve the new medication is a reminder that there are safe, effective therapies and treatment options available to help prevent fractures and enable people to live well with osteoporosis.